A numerical approach to the non-uniqueness problem of cosmic ray two-fluid equations at shocks: Acknowledgements

 \section{Acknowledgements}

-We thank Dinshaw Balsara, Michael Dumbser, Yuki Kudoh, and Christoph Pfrommer for helpful discussions.
+We thank Dinshaw Balsara, Damiano Caprioli, Michael Dumbser, Yuki Kudoh, and Christoph Pfrommer for helpful discussions.
 SG acknowledges CSIR, India for the SPM Fellowship.
-PS thanks the Humboldt Foundation for supporting his sabbatical at MPA.
+SG thanks the postdoctoral research program of the University of Chicago, where some of this work was done to address referee's suggestions.
+PS thanks the Humboldt Foundation for supporting his sabbatical at MPA where some of this work was done.
 PS acknowledges the Department of Science and Technology for a Swarnajayanti Fellowship (DST/SJF/PSA-03/2016-17).
+We thank our reviewer, Luke Drury, for constructive comments on our manuscript.